 Cornering a trike is purely fun.
 Trikes turn very rapidly, and the Sportster’s turning circle is small.
 One can easily turn 180° on the narrowest street.
 With a little practice, one learns just how fast one can corner without leaning the upper body, and that technique allows high speed cornering.
 One advantage of most recumbents over upright bikes is the ability to pedal through corners.
 With the low bottom bracket of uprights, pedaling through corners can allow the inside pedal to whack the pavement, levering the rear wheel off the ground.
 When that happens, it’s time to get out the condiments, because you’re about to become hamburger.
 It’s possible to flip a trike, but you have to work at it, and pretty much be asleep at the wheel, so to speak.

 An additional trike quirk is evident when traveling the shoulders of highways, most of which are designed for run off.
 On an upright or two wheeled recumbent, one remains perfectly upright regardless of the slope of the shoulder, but on a trike, one tilts a bit.
-This initially feels odd, but after awhile, one simply leans the upper body as much as necessary to compensate, just as one leans to negotiate high speed turns.
+This initially feels odd, but after awhile, one simply leans the upper body as much as necessary to compensat–less than one might think–just as one leans to negotiate high speed turns.

 The Sportster is comfortable, and even more so after we properly adjusted the handlebars, the seat position and angle, and learned to relax and use the machine efficiently.
 All of this took a bit of time and experience.
 No sore crotches, backs, necks or arms.
 Long rides provoke only the kinds of muscular discomfort one gets with any hard aerobic exercise.
 It’s a pleasure to ride, from 10 miles to 30 or more.